RHsu24/LLM_Test/readme.md

 ##### 5. OUTPUT:
 Output when only including CSV_FILE and no optional arguments:
 * Prints to STDOUT stating WER (Word Error Rate) and Character Error Statistics - see evaluation(...) function in ```segment_wav.py```
+* Writes to a workbook named ```{SCRIPT_NAME}_test.xlsx``` containing the predicted word, the reference (transcription) and the binary evaluation, with a rudimentary WER evaluation in the last row.
+Note that all manual annotation symbols have been removed entirely, for more accurate computation of WER and CER scores.

 Output when including CSV_FILE and optional argument AUDIO_FILE
 * Writes to a workbook named ```{SCRIPT_NAME}_test.xlsx``` containing the predicted word, the reference (transcription) and the binary evaluation, with a rudimentary WER evaluation in the last row.